 Information on requirements for manufacturers and importers of vaping products.

 Notifiers can begin notifying their notifiable products through the Health Advisory and Regulatory Platform (HARP) as of 11 August 2021.
 All products must comply with the relevant product safety requirements before they can be notified.
 Each manufacturer or importer of a product must complete their own notification for that product.

-The Director-General of Health may suspend or cancel product notifications, although manufacturers and importers have the right of appeal to an independent Appeals Committee against a proposed suspension or cancellation.
+The Director-General of Health may suspend or cancel product notifications, although manufacturers and importers have the right to appeal to an independent Appeals Committee against a proposed suspension or cancellation.

 The Director-General may also ensure products do not pose an unacceptable risk of harm by:

 - declaring maximum limits for substances within a product